dev-rafa1707/CRUD_Python_MySQL_basico/readme.md

 * Use app.py to run the operations (CRUD)
 (O arquivos app.py é utilizado para processar as operações do CRUD)

-* bd.py is used as a local database
-(O arquivo bd.py é usado como banco de dados local)

-The readAll option is unchecked as a comment.
-The other CRUD options are marked as comments.
-To execute any operation, you must uncheck the desired option and run the app.py file

-A opção readAll está desmarcada como comentario.
-As outras opções do CRUD estao marcadas como comentario.
-Para realizar uma operação, você deve desmarcar a opção desejada e executar o arquivo app.py

 ### Main commands / Principais comandos